scarlettscoville/week1-lawgroupproject/README.md

 ---
 #### Work Flow:

-  Dakodah - Built "Who We Are", collaborated with team to make updates and changes.
+  Dakodah - Built "Who We Are", "Contact Us", collaborated with team to make updates and changes.

   Scarlett - Built "What We Do", Read Me, GitHub research, created repository

-  Niko - Built "Contact Us", collaborated with team on nav bars
+  Niko - Built "Where We Are", collaborated with team on nav bars

   Grady - Collaborated with team on nav bars, build css/html code for main background image and container for content, modal for login button